ZillowProjectPlaceholder/Zillow-Regression-Project/README.md

 >- explore
 >    - plot correlation matrix of all variables
 >    - test each hypothesis
->    - plot the continuous variables using a swarmplot or boxplot
+>    - plot the continuous variables

 >- model and evaluation
->    - try different algorithms: decision tree, logistic regression, random forest, knn, svm
+>    - which features are most influential: use SelectKBest and rfe
->    - which features are most influential?
+>    - try different algorithms: LinearRegression, LassoLars, Polynomial Regression
 >    - evaluate on train
 >    - select top 3 +/- models to evaluate on validate
 >    - select best model